Purushothaman-Raju/PixelFoundry/README.md

 # Pixel Foundry

-Pixel Foundry
+Pixel Foundry  - Still under developmet !!
 Production Toolkit for Autodesk Maya
 Pixel Foundry is a custom Maya toolkit developed with a teaching-first approach.
 Instead of organizing tools as a collection of commands, it follows a structured modeling workflow — guiding beginners from creating primitives, transforming objects, understanding component selection, and performing essential modeling operations.